infinitytmbots/discortics-docs/src/docs/settings/verification.md

 Setup verification for your server.

 :::warning Permissions Requirement
 You require `MANAGE SERVER` permission to use this command.
-You can use the `PERMISSION` command in order to grant/deny privilege to any user/role to use this command.<br>
+You can use the `PERMISSION` command in order to grant/deny privilege to any user/role to use this command.
-Dashboard requires you to have `ADMINISTRATOR` permission in order to configure settings.
 :::

 :::warning IP Logging